tscs37/statra/statra.md

 generated.
 They are defined with the keyword `invar` followed by any of these:

-* `must:` - on any boolean expression - Expression must remain true at any time
+* `must` - on any boolean expression - Expression must remain true at any time
-* `any:` - on any boolean expression of a mapping - Atleast one element of the mapping must remain true
+* `any` - on any boolean expression of a mapping - Atleast one element of the mapping must remain true
-* `local:` -

 # Specification